KHONSAY: POEM OF MANY TONGUES

 (14) ’Au'a 'ia, e Kama e, kona moku, 'O kona moku, e Kama, e 'au'a 'ia

 —Keaulumoku (Hawaiian, U.S.)

 This line is from a chant by Keaulumoku predicting the overthrow of the Hawaiian religious belief systems.
-It is a very famousmele hula today.
-“Mele” means “song” in Hawaiian, and “hula” is a dance form developed by the Polynesians who originally settled in the Hawaiian Islands, and accompanied by chant or song.
-It dramatized or portrays the sung words in visual dance form.
-This hula is danced with a pahu or shark skin drum.
-It is translated by Puakea Nogelmeierin consultation with Aunty Pat Bacon.
-Keaulumoku is the first, and perhaps the oldest known Hawaiian chanter.
+It is a very famous mele hula today.
+“Mele” means “song” in Hawaiian, and “hula” is a dance form developed by the Polynesians who originally settled in the Hawaiian Islands, and based on a chant or song.
+Hula dramatizes or portrays sung words in visual dance form.
+This hula is danced with a pahu or sharkskin drum.
+It was translated by Puakea Nogelmeierin in consultation with Aunty Pat Bacon.
+Keaulumoku is the first and perhaps oldest-known Hawaiian chanter.

 (15) Tilli pa yue te gbong

 The ladder gave the roof its name

 This proverb in the Buli language of northern Ghana comes from the oral tradition of the Builsa people, and was collected and translated by Awon Atuire.
 Buli is spoken by about 150,000 people and classified by the Ethnologue as developing, which means that it is in vigorous use, with literature in a standardized form being used by some, although not yet widespread or sustainable.

 Yageya, My name is Yageya.
 It means, “She remembers.”